Factern/factern-cvv/README.md

 }
 ```

-For a full list of queries and mutations that are supported, opens the Docs side bar on GraphiQL.
+For a full list of queries and mutations that are supported, opens the Docs side bar on Graph*i*QL.